ICONSIAM Bangkok: All You Need to Know About the Mother of All Malls

 Must try: The Thai-style fried noodles and the Mango Sticky Rice.

 Icon Siam is a 6-floor complex, where fashion brands like Thai designer outlets, luxury brands like Prada, Bvlgari, Hermes, Chanel, Dior, and Louis Vuitton, and casual brands like H&M and Uniqlo take up its first 3 floors.
-You can also shop for various cosmetics at @Cosme store, housing over 6,000 beauty products from 600 Japanese brands.
+You can also shop for cosmetics at the @Cosme store, housing over 6,000 beauty products from 600 Japanese brands.

 As you head up the floors, you’ll find sections for children, homeware, technology, and leisure.